demisto/content/Packs/Troubleshoot/Scripts/CertificatesTroubleshoot/README.md

 The script supports two modes of operation:

   1. **python**: Uses the Python built-in SSL library to detect the endpoint's certificates.
-  2. **openssl**: will use the openssl client to detect the endpoint's certificates.
+  2. **openssl**: Uses the OpenSSL client to detect the endpoint's certificates.
 Use this mode if the `python` mode fails for some reason.

 When reporting issues always run this script with `debug-mode=true` and include the debug-mode log file.